jabbott7335/ce-pe-bootcamp/docs/eam/lab_solution.md

     ]
 ```

 15. Log in useing these temporary Admin credentials.
-Chrome seems to work better than Safari for some reason.
+Chrome seems to work better than Safari.

 **Note:** If you get a blue spinning circle after entering follow these steps.